lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

     Texture texture)
 ```

 The texture coordinates VBO is created in the same way as the colour one.
-The only difference is that it has two components per position instead of three:
+The only difference is that it has two components per vertex attribute instead of three:

 ```java
 vboId = glGenBuffers();